jesa06/WiSTEM/_posts/2022-11-17-Lesson-Plan.md

 # What we can add in:

-- Adding interactions with javascript or python
+- Adding interactions with javascript/python/api/
 - Possible jeopardy game or kahoot game
 - Python quiz